 You’ll be given the choice to make your payment straight away or to send it on a date in the future.
 When you wait to make a payment, it gives you time to change your mind.
 This is because criminals are known to put pressure on their victims to pay quickly.

 - the information you’ve given us is correct

 - you’ve read the messages we’ve shown you before you confirm you want to go ahead with the payment.

-We’ve introduced similar checks when you make payments using Telephone Banking and in our branches, so that you’re protected whichever way you choose to pay.
+Similar checks are in place when you use Telephone Banking and our branches.
+This way your protected whichever way you choose to pay.